 Investing in Not-for-Profit Capacity in Regional NSW

-Investing in Not-for-Profit Capacity in Regional NSW (INFPC) is a 12 month place-based program in three bushfire affected communities, being Bega, Taree, and Glen Innes.
+Investing in Not-for-Profit Capacity in Regional NSW (INFPC) was a 12 month place-based program in three bushfire affected communities, being Bega, Taree and Wingham, and Glen Innes.

-This program aims to support the resourcing and capacity of grassroots not-for-profit organisations in these communities, helping them to respond and thrive in the face of current challenges.
+The program supported the resourcing and capacity of grassroots not-for-profit organisations in these communities, helping them to respond and thrive in the face of current challenges.

 - Online Workshops – held in each of the three communities to establish awareness of the program, promote the opportunity for one-off grants, and assess theme and focus of future local community workshops (e.g. skills and training, governance support, developing fundraising strategies or strategic plans).